jordanfb/PicoCADToolKit/README.md

 - Added a button to separate disjoint meshes into separate objects (basically the opposite of merging two objects together)
 - Added a button to rename objects

-## v0.8 Cleanup and Improvements
+## v0.8 Cleanup and Compatibility

 - Slightly improved hidden face removal
 - Implemented rounding to any value (hopefully correctly trimming the significant figures as well)
-- Updated the version of tkinter for improved compatibility
+- Updated the version of tkinter to support python 3.11 for improved compatibility

 # Thanks: